Bari-Khairullin/deblurring-images-using-SVD/README.md

     <img width="70%" src="https://github.com/Bari-Khairullin/deblurring-images-using-SVD/blob/main/Results/readme_1.png">
 </p>

+So to reduce the error we use pseudoinverse $T^+$, which doesn't contain inverses of small singular values.
 Image obtained by restoring with SVD-trancated matrices:

 <p align="center" width="100%">
     <img width="20%" src="https://github.com/Bari-Khairullin/deblurring-images-using-SVD/blob/main/Results/recover.png">
 </p>

-Interestingly enough, our algorithm works even if the blur was not created with Toeplitz matrices (or the blur kernels are unknown).
-One can use this method to encode information or to recover noisy data to obtain useful information

 ## Requirement
 We use `scipy.linalg` as a main library to solve this problem.